Phase transitions in coupled Ising chains and SO($N$)-symmetric spin chains: Coupled Ising chains

 For $N=4$, we show our numerical results for $K=0$ and $g=0.5$ in Fig.~\ref{fig:Coupled4Ising}.

-As shown in Fig.~\ref{fig:Coupled4Ising}(a)-(c), the magnetization vanishes around the transition point $h \sim 1.235$, at which both entanglement entropy and correlation length show a peak.
-However, their changes at the transition is more abrupt compared with the $N=2$ and $N=3$ cases.
-This signals the existence of a first-order transition, which is further supported by a peculiar behavior of the entanglement entropy.
+As shown in Fig.~\ref{fig:Coupled4Ising}(a), the magnetization computed from non-symmetric MPS with $\chi=100$ vanishes around the transition point $h \sim 1.235$, but its change is rather abrupt compared with the $N=2$ and $N=3$ cases.
+Indeed, the derivative of the ground-state energy density $dE/dh$ computed from symmetric MPS with $\chi=1600$ shows a discontinuous change near the transition.
+Since we are directly treating the thermodynamic limit by using infinite MPS, the discontinuity in the first-order derivative of the ground-state energy density is a defining feature of the first-order transition.
+Physically, this transition is driven by a level crossing between two macroscopically distinct gapped ground states, corresponding to the ordered and disordered phases.

+To further substantiate this claim, we examine the gapped nature of the transition through the entanglement entropy and correlation length.
+As shown in Figs.~\ref{fig:Coupled4Ising}(b)-(c), both entanglement entropy and correlation length show a peak at the transition, but the entanglement entropy actually shows a saturating behavior against the correlation length.
 As shown in Fig.~\ref{fig:Coupled4Ising}(d), slightly inside the ordered phase $h < 1.2346$, the entanglement entropy grows in the logarithmic form for small bond dimensions but suddenly jumps to a higher value for large bond dimensions, leading to a discontinuous behavior as a function of the correlation length $\xi$.
-This might be originated from a level crossing associated with the first-order transition, around which the variational MPS switches from one level to another upon increasing the bond dimension.
+This behavior is a direct numerical manifestation of the aforementioned level crossing, where the variational MPS switches from one ground-state branch to another upon increasing the bond dimension.
 Right at or above the transition $h \geq 1.2346$, the entanglement entropy shows sublogarithmic scaling behaviors and appears to saturate to constant values for large bond dimensions, indicating the presence of a finite excitation gap even at the transition.
 As shown in Appendix~\ref{app:Ising}, similar signatures of the first-order transition have also been found for other parameters of $K$ and $g$ and also using non-symmetric MPS.
 These numerical results strongly indicate that the $N=4$ coupled Ising chains in Eq.~\eqref{eq:NIsingHam} have a first-order transition.